Emergency Medicine Fellowships

 Chief of Fellowship Operations

-The program director is Robert E. Suter, D.O., M.H.A., FACEP, who has been involved in hospital, emergency department, and group administration and practice management in a variety of settings, and is a frequent invited lecturer and writer on management topics.
-He is a Past President of the American College of Emergency Physicians and the International Federation for Emergency Medicine, and has provided health policy leadership on the hospital, group, local, state, national, and international levels.
+Program Director Robert E. Suter, D.O., M.H.A., FACEP has been involved in hospital, emergency department, and group administration and practice management in a variety of settings, and is a frequent invited lecturer and writer on management topics.
+He is a Past President of the American College of Emergency Physicians and the International Federation for Emergency Medicine.
+He has provided health policy leadership on the hospital, group, local, state, national, and international levels.

-This three-year accredited fellowship in Pediatric Emergency Medicine utilizes the academic resources and faculty of UT Southwestern Medical Center with the clinical facilities, ancillary personnel, and patient population from the Children’s Medical Center Dallas' Emergency Center.
-The Emergency Center at Children’s sees over 60,000 patients per year and is the only verified Level 1 Pediatric Trauma Center in the state of Texas.
+This three-year accredited fellowship in Pediatric Emergency Medicine uses the academic resources and faculty of UT Southwestern Medical Center with the clinical facilities, ancillary personnel, and patient population from the Children’s Medical Center Dallas' Emergency Center.
+The Emergency Center at Children’s sees more than 60,000 patients per year and is the only verified Level 1 Pediatric Trauma Center in Texas.